 LPC licensure must be renewed every two years in Texas and can be completed through the online portal or by mail.
 During every two year period, LPCs must attend 24 hours of continuing education, including three hours of ethics training and successful completion of the Texas Jurisprudence Exam.
 Proof of completion of these requirements must be submitted as part of the renewal process.
 As of July 2019, the fee for renewal is $106.

 Professional counselors may also specialize in particular issues, settings, or demographics and may need to seek licensure through other pathways.
 Other types of licensed counselors in Texas include licensed marriage and family therapists, school counselors, and substance abuse counselors.

 Licensed Marriage and Family Therapist (LMFT)

 Licensed Marriage and Family Therapists (LMFTs) have a wide scope of practice in Texas and can provide a diverse range of individual, couple, and group therapies to help clients manage and maintain relationships with others.
-The Texas State Board of Examiners of Marriage and Family Therapists issues licenses for both Licensed Marriage and Family Therapists (LMFTs) and Licensed Marriage and Family Therapist Associates (LMFT Associates).
+The Texas Behavioral Health Executive Council issues licenses for both Licensed Marriage and Family Therapists (LMFTs) and Licensed Marriage and Family Therapist Associates (LMFT Associates).
 Associate licensure is issued first and allows candidates to fulfill the requirements for full licensure that have not yet been met.
 For both types of licensure, a graduate degree in marriage and family therapy or related mental health field is required.
 The LMFT licensure process requires candidates to: